 “Huh?
 It’s okay.”

-Terra put on a small smile, but her thoughts were a bit of a mess.
-Diode is conveniently small, she’d thought before unintentionally and carelessly leaning over.
-Isn’t that a bit too close?
-She felt it wasn't good to get so close so quickly to people she'd just met.
+Terra put on a small smile, but her thoughts were kind of a mess.
+It's convenient how small Diode is, she’d thought before unwittingly leaning over.
+Wasn’t that a bit too familiar?
+She felt like it wasn't good thing to get so close so quickly to people she'd just met.
+She took a deep breath to clear her mind.
+What were we doing again—ah, right, our discussion.

 About today, and what came before.